Jeffjewett27/TUTagSat2021/README.md

 Purpose:
 To test and integrate different sensors in low-earth orbit.
 On this mission, our focus was on taking, analyzing, and transmitting useful low-resolution infrared images with the GridEye sensor, plus attempting to detect any bit flips on our EEPROM, and correlate such bit flips with uv/gamma ray levels.
-We are building on our previous code for Satellite 6 (https://github.com/Jeffjewett27/SatelliteTU2020)
+We are building on our previous code for TU Satellite 6 (https://github.com/Jeffjewett27/SatelliteTU2020)